abdelbarre/koalas_databricks/README.md

 >     while Spark is the de facto standard for big data processing.
 With this package, you can:

 >     - Be immediately productive with Spark, with no learning curve, if you are already familiar with pandas.
->     - Have a single codebase that works both with pandas (tests, smaller datasets) https://github.com/abdelbarre/koalas_exampleand with Spark (distributed datasets).
+>     - Have a single codebase that works both with pandas (tests, smaller datasets)and with Spark (distributed datasets).
 #### SOURCE : https://koalas.readthedocs.io/en/latest/index.html

 ___